Of course. You can train a whole week for free before you have to make a decision.

 That depends on how fast you learn and how much time you spend studying Jiu Jitsu.
-For white belts, it takes between 25 to 50 classes per stripe on average.
+For white belts, it takes between 30 to 50 classes for the first stripe on average.

 White, blue, purple, brown and black.
 You start every belt before black with zero stripes and progress to four.
 After the black belt, the stripes and other belts are based on time at black belt instead of skill.

 The road to blue belt is different for each person.
 For some very gifted people who train a lot it might only take 6 months.
 If someone only trains once or twice per week with long breaks in between in can take five years or longer.
-On average, it takes about 2 years to earn a blue belt.
+On average, it takes about 2 years to earn a blue belt if you train consistently.

 Usually somewhere around 10 years, give or take a few years.